mjfrigaard/sap/README.md

 ```

-Be sure to configure the Github repository secrets for RSCONNECT_USER, RSCONNECT_TOKEN, and RSCONNECT_SECRET.
+Be sure to configure the Github repository secrets for RSCONNECT_USER, RSCONNECT_TOKEN, and RSCONNECT_SECRET and your shinyapps.io account allows for private repo access.